Article from Freight Waves

-Before containerization, cargo would be stored at a port warehouse until a ship was available.
+Before containerization, the cargo would be stored at a port warehouse until a ship was available.
 When an empty vessel arrived, the cargo would be transported from the warehouse to the side of the docked ship.
-The cargo then would typically be loaded into sacks, bales, crates and barrels, and then they would be loaded by hand onto the ship.
-This was a very time- and labor-intensive process.
+The cargo would typically be loaded into sacks, bales, crates and barrels, and then loaded by hand onto the ship.
+This was a very time- and labour-intensive process.
 A typical ship might have as many as 200,000 pieces of cargo on-board.

-The primary costs involved in break bulk shipping until the 1950s were the time and labor spent loading and unloading ships in port, railcars in railyards and trucks at docks or other locations.
-According to DeathInTek Freight & Logistics, “the cost of loading and unloading [ships] was up to 75 percent of the total shipping costs and the ship could take as long to load and unload as it did to transport [the cargo] over the water.”
+The primary costs involved in breakbulk shipping until the 1950s were the time and labour spent loading and unloading ships in port, railcars in railyards and trucks at docks or other locations.
+According to DeathInTek Freight & Logistics, “the cost of loading and unloading [ships] was up to 75 per cent of the total shipping costs and the ship could take as long to load and unload as it did to transport [the cargo] over the water.”

-Since 1956, though, break bulk shipping has given way (for the most part) to intermodal freight transportation.
-By definition, intermodal freight transport involves the transportation of freight in an intermodal container or vehicle, using multiple modes of transportation (rail, ship and/or truck), without any handling of the freight itself when changing modes.
-Intermodal transportation reduces cargo handling, and therefore improves security, reduces damage and loss and means that the freight is transported faster.
+Since 1956, though, breakbulk shipping has given way (for the most part) to intermodal freight transportation.
+By definition, intermodal freight transport involves freight transportation in an intermodal container or vehicle, using multiple modes of transportation (rail, ship and/or truck), without any handling of the freight itself when changing modes.
+Intermodal transportation reduces cargo handling, improves security, reduces damage and loss and means that the freight is transported faster.
 Cross-country intermodal is generally cheaper than trucking similar distances.

 Early forms of intermodal transportation

-Technically, intermodal transportation goes back to the late 1700s when coal was moved in containers on England’s Bridgewater Canal, and various entities in the United Kingdom (UK) should be credited with most of the early intermodal innovations.
+Technically, intermodal transportation goes back to the late 1700s when coal was moved in containers on England’s Bridgewater Canal.
+Various entities in the United Kingdom (UK) should be credited with most early intermodal innovations.

-The Liverpool and Manchester Railway, one of England’s early railroads, began to use wooden coal containers to move the fuel in the 1830s.
-Also in England, the Great Eastern Railway used wooden containers to trans-ship passenger luggage between trains and sailings just prior to World War I. The first use of covered containers, primarily used to move furniture and other freight between road and rail was used in England beginning around 1900.
+The Liverpool and Manchester Railway, one of England’s early railroads, used wooden coal containers to move the fuel in the 1830s.
+Also, in England, the Great Eastern Railway used wooden containers to trans-ship passenger luggage between trains and sailings just before World War I. The first use of covered containers, primarily used to move furniture and other freight between road and rail, was used in England beginning around 1900.
 However, a lack of standard container sizes limited the value of this service, which led to early efforts at standardization.
 Similar containers (known as “lift vans”) were used in the United States beginning early in the second decade of the 20th century.

 Transporting trucks on ships was put into practice after World War I, although never in any great quantities.

 In 1936 truck trailers were carried by rail by the Chicago Great Western Railroad, a small Class 1 railroad.
-However, this new form of intermodal transportation – technically known as trailer on flatcar, or TOFC, and called by most “piggyback service” – was not widely used prior to World War II.
-Then, in the years just prior to the war, and once the war began, the railroads’ cargo was primarily war materiel.
+However, this new form of intermodal transportation – technically known as a trailer on a flatcar, or TOFC, called by most “piggyback service” – was not widely used before World War II.
+Then, in the years just before the war, and once the war began, the railroads’ cargo was primarily war material.

-Palletized loads were widely used by the U.S. military during World War II.
+The U.S. military widely used palletized loads during World War II.
 It assembled its freight (war materiel) on pallets, allowing faster transfer between warehouses, trucks, trains, ships and aircraft.
-Because no break bulk handling was required, fewer military or civilian personnel were needed to process the materiel, and loading times were shortened.
+Because no breakbulk handling was required, fewer military or civilian personnel were needed to process the material, and loading times were shortened.

 The U.S. military also began widespread containerized shipping during World War II.
 It used metal shipping containers to move large amounts of its freight.
 These containers were a standard size (8’6” x 6’3” x 6’10”) and were shipped to the various staging areas and war zones around the world.

-After World War II, the Canadian Pacific Railway reintroduced piggyback transport, and was the first Class 1 North American railroad to offer the service in 1952.
-Intermodal transportation of truck semi-trailers was offered by a number of railroads beginning in the 1950s under a variety of names.
+After World War II, the Canadian Pacific Railway reintroduced piggyback transport and was the first Class 1 North American railroad to offer the service in 1952.
+Intermodal transportation of truck semi-trailers was offered by many railroads beginning in the 1950s under various names.
 It was one of the key new methods for moving the increasing amounts of freight.

-Concurrently, the four largest railroads in the United Kingdom offered services that used standard RCH containers that could be taken off or put on the back of trucks via crane.
+Concurrently, the four largest railroads in the United Kingdom offered services that used standard RCH containers that could be taken off or put on the back of trucks via cranes.

 Malcolm McLean and McLean Trucking Co

-Malcolm P. McLean was born in Maxton, North Carolina in 1913.
-After he graduated from high school his family did not have the resources to send him to college.
-He worked for several years and in 1935, McLean bought a used truck.
+Malcolm P. McLean was born in Maxton, North Carolina, in 1913.
+After graduating from high school, his family did not have the resources to send him to college.
+He worked for several years, and in 1935, McLean bought a used truck.

 That same year, McLean and his siblings, Clara and Jim, founded McLean Trucking Co.
 Based in Red Springs, North Carolina, McLean Trucking began transporting farmers’ harvests and supplies, as well as empty tobacco barrels.
 McLean was one of the drivers.
 Through hard work and resourcefulness, the company expanded to 30 trucks by 1940.

-In 1937, during a routine delivery of cotton bales from North Carolina to New Jersey, McLean watched dockworkers loading and unloading cargo from a ship.
-The process took many hours; the dock hands had to pass many small boxes from the dock to others aboard the ship.
-Because McLean could not leave until his cargo was loaded aboard the ship, and he thought what a waste of time and money this entailed (for him and many others).
+In 1937, during routine delivery of cotton bales from North Carolina to New Jersey, McLean watched dockworkers loading and unloading cargo from a ship.
+The process took many hours; the dock hands had to pass many small boxes to others aboard the ship.
+Because McLean could not leave until his cargo was loaded aboard the ship, he thought what a waste of time and money this entailed (for him and many others).